UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 However, Lloyds’ charges are higher than its sister company Halifax, which has the same owner and is very similar in design.
 Halifax charges £9.50 per trade and annual custody fees of £36.

 Scenario pricing: When calculating annual share dealing costs, trading frequency and account balance are the two most important factors to consider.
-Assuming a £30,000 portfolio in a traditional, taxable share dealing account, here are four scenarios of how much Lloyds Bank would cost based on trade frequency:
+Assuming a £30,000 portfolio in a traditional, taxable share dealing account, here are five scenarios of how much Lloyds Bank would cost based on trade frequency:

 • 5 trades per year = £40 - £95